alpa2120/CSCI3010-Project/README.md

 To run locally, follow the instructions below for Development Server.
 This application was developed with windows and there may be issues running on MacOS or Linux machines.

+> Directions to run locally:

-- Ensure that you have the Angular CLI installed for VS Code.
+1. Ensure that you have the Angular CLI installed for VS Code.
-- Navigate to the `Code` directory of this project in your terminal.
+2. Navigate to the `Code` directory of this project in your terminal.
 (We use powershell)
-- Run `ng serve` in your terminal.
+3. Run `ng serve` in your terminal.
-- Navigate to `http://localhost:4200/` in a browser.
+4. Navigate to `http://localhost:4200/` in a browser.
 (We use Chrome)
-- The application should now be running locally and viewable at the local host link mentioned above.
+5. The application should now be running locally and viewable at the local host link mentioned above.

 ## Project Dependencies